The last true heir of Léopold Auer, Dmitri Makhtin uses virtuosity to enhance emotion.

 Dmitri Makhtin made his debut in 1997 in Paris with the State Academic Symphony Orchestra of the Russian Federation, under Yevgeny Svetlanov, and in 1998 in the United States with the Cleveland Orchestra, under Leonard Slatkin.
-Since then, he has performed with the philharmonic orchestras of Ural, Monte-Carlo, Marseille, Hong-Kong, City of Prague, Radio France and Saint Petersburg; with the symphonic orchestras of Swedish Radio, Euskadi, Singapore and Dallas; as well as the Orchestre National de Montpellier, Orchestre National de Lille or The European Soloists of Luxembourg.
-He performed with conductors such as Leonard Slatkin, James DePreist, Sakari Oramo, Alexander Dmitriyev, Jiří Bělohlávek, Jerzy Semkow, Yuri Temirkanov, Jean-Claude Casadesus, Alexander Vedernikov, Yevgeny Svetlanov, Alexander Sladkovsky, Robert Trevino and Paolo Arrivabeni …
+Since then, he has performed with the Philharmonic orchestras of the Urals, Monte-Carlo, Marseille, Hong-Kong, City of Prague, Radio France and Saint Petersburg; with the Symphony orchestras of Swedish Radio, Euskadi, Singapore and Dallas; as well as the Orchestre National de Montpellier, Orchestre National de Lille or The European Soloists of Luxembourg.
+He has performed under Leonard Slatkin, James DePreist, Sakari Oramo, Alexander Dmitriyev, Jiří Bělohlávek, Jerzy Semkow, Yuri Temirkanov, Jean-Claude Casadesus, Alexander Vedernikov, Yevgeny Svetlanov, Alexander Sladkovsky, Robert Trevino …

-Dmitri Makhtin recorded at Warner Classics, with Boris Berezovsky and Alexander Kniazev, a CD dedicated to Shostakovich’s Trio n°2 and Rachmaninoff’s Trio Elégiaque n°2 – which won Choc de la Musique, Gramophone and Echo Classic Awards – as well as an album of Mendelssohn’s trios (winner of an Echo Classics Award).
+Dmitri Makhtin has recorded at Warner Classics, with Boris Berezovsky and Alexander Kniazev, a CD of Shostakovich’s Trio n°2 and Rachmaninoff’s Trio Elégiaque n°2 – which won Choc de la Musique, Gramophone and Echo Classic Awards – as well as an album of Mendelssohn’s trios (winner of an Echo Classics Award).
 He has also recorded a CD of Tchaikovsky’s works with Boris Berezovsky and Alexander Kniazev, which was released on ARTE and NHK, and awarded a Diapason d’Or.
 His re-cording of Bach’s complete Sonatas and Partitas for Solo Violin, was released at Lontano records.
 In 2021, he recorded a CD dedicated to Godowsky et Szymanowsky “Valses Impressions” at Ligia with Muza Rubackyte

 Dmitri Makhtin plays on a Jean-Baptiste Vuillaume violin from 1863.